0xproflupin/solana-durable-nonces/README.md

 ```console
 Signature: skkfzUQrZF2rcmrhAQV6SuLa7Hj3jPFu7cfXAHvkVep3Lk3fNSVypwULhqMRinsa6Zj5xjj8zKZBQ1agMxwuABZ
 ```
-Upon searching the [signature](https://solscan.io/tx/skkfzUQrZF2rcmrhAQV6SuLa7Hj3jPFu7cfXAHvkVep3Lk3fNSVypwULhqMRinsa6Zj5xjj8zKZBQ1agMxwuABZ?cluster=devnet) on the explorer, we can see that the Nonce Account was created and the `InitializeNonce` instruction was used to initialise a nonce within the account.
+Upon searching the [signature](https://solscan.io/tx/skkfzUQrZF2rcmrhAQV6SuLa7Hj3jPFu7cfXAHvkVep3Lk3fNSVypwULhqMRinsa6Zj5xjj8zKZBQ1agMxwuABZ?cluster=devnet) on the explorer, we can see that the Nonce Account was created and the `InitializeNonce` instruction was used to initialize a nonce within the account.

 ### Fetch Nonce